MillionIntegrals/image-data-encode/README.md

-# img-data-encode
+# Image data encoding

-My small hobby python project to test an algorithm idea I've had once about how one can encode arbitrary data in an image without changing it visually too much.
+My small hobby python project to test an algorithm idea I've had once, about how one can encode arbitrary chunk of data in an existing image without changing it visually too much.

 Sadly, it only works when you save images in a lossless compression format such as PNG.

+Project is written in *Python 3*.

 ### Usage

 Program is invoked by calling the encoder/main.py file.
-Here is the brief help information:
+Here is a brief help information:

 ```
 mi@mihome ~/repos/img-data-encode> python3 -m encoder.main -h